City of Pearl: Plot summary

 Two unique alien races inhabit Cavanagh's Star; the water-dwelling, squid-like Bezeri, and the bipedal Wess'har.
-The Wess'har, who originate from Wess'ej, the planet's moon, are strong environmentalists who see each species as an intelligent race; they are extreme vegans, and take pride in the fact that their architecture is subterranean and unobtrusive.
+The Wess'har, who originate from Wess'ej, the planet's moon, are strong environmentalists who see each species as an intelligent race; they are vegan, and take pride in the fact that their architecture is subterranean and unobtrusive.
 For centuries, they have protected Cavanagh's Star and the Bezeri from the Isenj - a third alien race who once attempted to colonize the planet.
 When the pollution from Isenj cities which they had built on the planet got so bad that it was killing Bezeri by the millions, the Wess'har stepped in.
 Now, not a single trace of the enormous Isenj civilization can be found on the planet - a stunning example to Shan's crew of what the Wess'har military is capable of.

 On the planet, Shan meets Josh Garrod - the Christian leader of Constantine - who explains to her the ways of the Constantine people.
 They live in a hardworking, god-oriented society in which crime is almost non-existent and technology is kept to a minimum.
 Josh is in contact with the Wess'har (mainly through a representative named Aras) and follows their orders compliantly, knowing that the Wess'har could obliterate Constantine at any time, should they so wish.

 According to the agreement between Shan and the Wess'har (made through Josh), the Thetis has been allowed to land and to make camp within the boundaries of Constantine.
 However, both Constantine and the Wess'har are wary of the Thetis and its intentions.
 The crew is permitted to explore the planet (with Wess'har or Constantine guides) but are given one ultimate rule: no samples.
 The Thetis must leave nothing and take nothing - and that means no scientific samples.
 Shan's crew grumbles at the arrangement, and some resolve not to heed the warnings given to them.